Motion to Approve

 It is indeed, but I cannot give a simple answer to that one this afternoon; I can only say that I very much noted what the noble Baroness said about seeking grants.
 As I said earlier in response to a question from my noble friend Lord Willetts, I suspect this is a matter that Philip Augar will look at in his review.
 The bigger issue is whether it should be tuition fees, grants or a mixture of the two.
 I am not in a position to answer that question today.

 However, I would like to go further, because the noble Baroness raised an interesting point about mature students.
 It might be helpful to say that we hope and envisage that mature students will look at these proposals seriously.
 Points have been raised about the cost involved for mature students.
-It depends on how you define “mature”, but I would imagine that it is those who have had several years in employment, who perhaps are not particularly comfortable in that employment and want to make a change, and a two-year degree at a total cost of £22,000 might just be within their scope.
+It depends on how you define “mature”, but I would imagine that it is those who have had several years in employment, who perhaps are not particularly comfortable in that employment and want to make a change, and for whom a two-year degree at a total cost of £22,000 might just be within their scope.
 Some people might say that is quite expensive, but we think there could be some demand for that.
 The noble Baroness, Lady Blackstone, raised the point that it would be more applicable to mature students, rather than younger students setting out from school.
 This may be the case, but as I said earlier, it is early days and I think we need to see how this is rolled out and how universities and providers grab the opportunity and market it.
 We then have to monitor it carefully, not just in three years but over the period up to three years, when we can have a proper review.
 I hope that helps, but I am not in a position to answer the noble Baroness’s first question.

 Today’s debate will continue to inform and help us to meet the wider challenges of expanding higher education provision.
 It will also help raise awareness and understanding of accelerated degrees for providers, potential students, employers and the wider public.
 I commend these regulations to the House.